 In the past, most traders knew nothing about the market maker and dealing desk topics, and also true ECN/STP brokers.
 But now that traders have learned what these systems are, they insist to open their live accounts with true ECN/STP brokers.
-This has caused many of the market maker brokers to pretend to be an ECN/STP broker, whereas they are market makers behind the scene.
-How can you verify this before you open a live account with the broker?
+This has caused many of the market maker brokers to pretend to be ECN/STP, whereas they are market makers, behind the scene.
+How can you verify this before you open a live account with a broker?

 A market maker broker doesn’t become happy if you make profit.
-A consistently profitable trader is their biggest enemy, because the profit he makes has to be paid from their pocket.
-Although more than 95% of the traders lose on their own and the broker doesn’t have to make them lose, still most market maker brokers do their best to make the clients lose easier and earn harder.
-There are some ways to do that: 6 Ways Forex Brokers Cheat You
+A consistently profitable trader is their biggest enemy, because the profit they make has to be paid from the broker’s pocket.
+Although more than 95% of traders lose on their own and brokers don’t have to make them lose, still most market maker brokers do their best to make the clients lose easier and earn harder.
+There are so ways to do that: 6 Ways Forex Brokers Cheat You

 Unlike market maker brokers, true ECN/STP brokers don’t bother to make the traders lose, because it doesn’t make any difference for them.
 Indeed, most of them even help their clients to make profit and grow their accounts, because they will stay with the broker longer and will make bigger positions, and this means more money for the broker too.

-Therefore, traders prefer to open their accounts with true ECN/STP brokers, because they don’t want to be cheated by the market maker brokers.
-The problem is, nowadays many market maker brokers claim to be an ECN/STP broker.
+Therefore, traders prefer to open their accounts with true ECN/STP brokers, because they don’t want to be cheated by market maker brokers.
+The problem is, nowadays many market maker brokers claim to be ECN/STP.
 Some of them even transfer your orders to a so called liquidity provider, but the problem is the liquidity provider is either another market maker brokerage belonged to the same company or a sister company, or, it is a poor bank somewhere in the Pacific ocean.